 - Establish requirements: Before constructing the model, ask what the model is supposed to solve, what level of detail you need to include, who your audience will be, and how you will present your results.
 The level of detail will influence the time settings, which might impact the data collection and underlying logic of the model.
 You should also take a little time to estimate the sensitivity of the system to runoff that is received from the watershed.
 If the system isn't very sensitive to this process, then it might not be worth adding a lot of detail to the runoff model.
 If this is the case, consider choosing a more simplistic methodology.
 You can always go back later and add detail, if needed.

 - Gather and organize data: Once you have determined what kind of data is available, the actual process of data collection can be done in parallel with building the model (see next steps).
+You can also temporarily use Stochastic elements in lieu of time series so model construction can continue while waiting for data, if necessary.
 Typical time series data required for runoff model includes temperature, precipitation, and downstream flow rate.
-Other data includes information that characterizes the watershed like soil types, aspect, elevation mapping, vegetation, etc. If the watershed runoff is driven by snow melt, then ideally you would also have snow water equivalent (SWE) time series data.
-You can also temporarily use Stochastic elements in lieu of time series so model construction can continue while waiting for data, if necessary.
+Other data includes information that characterizes the watershed like soil types, aspect, elevation mapping, vegetation, etc. If the watershed runoff is driven by snow melt, then ideally you would also have snowpack time series data.
+Below are screen captures showing how you might organize and define input data.

-- Climate Models: Hargreaves evapotranspiration, ETo from Meteorological data, Markov rain generator, Probabilistic Weather Generator (WGEN)
+- Climate Models: Hargreaves-Samani evapotranspiration, ETo from Meteorological data, PrecipGen: Simulating Daily Precipitation, Probabilistic Weather Generator (WGEN)

 - Snowmelt: Simple Snowmelt Estimator, Snow Accumulation and Ablation Model (Snow 17), Snowmelt Runoff Model (SRM)